myoshuu/vue-simple-chat-app/README.md

 # Simple Chat App
-The one of school project, making chat application that allowed you to chatting using multiple browser or pages. <br/>
+The one of school project. <br/> Making chat application that allowed you to chatting using multiple browser or pages. <br/>
 Created only using JSON for dummy database, Vuejs, and Tailwindcss.

 ## Get Started